20 Sep 2017

 The World Health Organization has not advised against travel to Dubai .

 All LD cases identified so far travelled to the city of Dubai.
+A small number of cases have travelled to Dubai in addition to other destinations both in and outside of UAE.
 There is currently insufficient information to suggest there is a risk in other areas of UAE .

 About Legionnaires’ disease